microsoft/vsts-cordova-tasks/docs/xcode-task.md

   ![Xcode Variables](media/xcode/xcode-3.png)

-4. As an optional step, you can configure your build to upload the resulting build artifacts to your TFS or VSO instance for easy access.
+4. As an optional step, you can configure your build to upload the resulting build artifacts to your TFS or VSTS instance for easy access.

   1. Under the "Build" tab, add a new build step and select **Publish Artifact** from the **Build** category.
   2. Use the following settings: